JRomatowski/flute-practice-app/README.md

     - Session Page w/ Submit
     - Review Page with Submit, Update, and Delete
     - History page with session history (Display as a list)
+- Get CRUD working with frontend
+    - Be able to save practice data for graph
+    - Be able to read all data collected somehow, graph or list.
+    - Be able to edit submissions
+    - Be able to remove submissions
 - Host frontend on Netlify

 ## v.03 (Practice Journal - Instruments, Practice Types, Frontend update)